 By default, Map tools are installed only to server operating systems, including variants of Windows Servers and Linux systems.
 You can modify the Map action group if necessary.
 If you change the targeting of the action group, the updates get distributed to the endpoints on a 15 minute interval.

 Review progress of the endpoint initialization with the Health section on the Map Overview page.
 The Tools Needed value is a count of systems that do not have the Map tools installed.
 To view more details about the status, click the Tools Needed bar in the chart, then View Current Results filtered by Tools Needed.

-When you import Map with automatic configuration, the following default settings are configured:
+When you import Map with automatic configuration, the following default setting is configured: